 StreamGeometry significantly outperforms

-PathGeometry only at hardware-accelerated fill rates.
-However, note that I only tested very small geometries (i.e. triangles).
+PathGeometry only for hardware-accelerated brushes.
+However, we tested triangles, i.e. very small geometries.
 Larger collections of geometric primitives should improve the relative performance of the

 Geometry APIs, especially when reused in multiple drawings.

 Geometry APIs.
-Unless the created geometries are reused, disabling anti-aliasing and freezing all possible WPF objects should yield a much greater speedup.
+Unless big geometries are reused, disabling anti-aliasing and freezing all possible WPF objects should yield a much greater speedup.

 Why does WPF have a reputation for being slow?
 As far as drawing geometric objects is concerned, the apparent reason is that its designers chose two unusual default values: all objects are drawn with anti-aliasing, and most object data is retrieved from expensive mutable dependency properties.

 There are good reasons for both choices.
-Enabling AA by default is necessary since WPF supports automatic display scaling, but its enormous performance impact is virtually unknown and should have received more publicity.
+Enabling AA by default is necessary since WPF supports automatic display scaling, but its enormous performance impact was virtually unknown and should have been fixed sooner.
 WPF objects must remain mutable until all properties have been initialized, but most objects are never animated or otherwise changed afterward.
 Perhaps pens & brushes created by parameterized constructors should be frozen by default – or perhaps WPF would have been better off without the elegant but slow dependency property mechanism.

 Fortunately, once these two big performance stumbling blocks are known they are easy to work around.
 Calling